spatie/geocoder/README.md

 return [

    /*
-    * The api key used when sending Geocoding request to Google.
+    * The api key used when sending Geocoding requests to Google.
     */
    'key' => env('GOOGLE_MAPS_GEOCODING_API_KEY', ''),